nycjay/ai-commit-msg/README.md

 - TASK

 If your organization uses different Jira issue type prefixes, you can add them by modifying the `pkg/git/jira.go` file:

-1. Open `pkg/git/jira.go` in your editor
-2. Locate the `JiraPrefixes` slice
-3. Add your organization's Jira prefixes to the list
-4. Rebuild the tool with `./build.sh`

 ```go
 // Example: Adding custom Jira prefixes